myblockchain/myblockchain.github.io/contact.md

 I'm glad to see you've finally learned how to properly ask questions.
 This isn't the [FAQ](/faq/), though, so feel free to use other sentence structures.

-We were going to create a contact form but that seemed liked excessive effort for what isn't really a very funny joke.
+We were going to create a contact form but that seemed like excessive effort for what isn't really a very funny joke.

 Instead, tweet us your RFPs or how you plan to use your very own private blockchain to shift some paradigms or revolutionize your side of the box.